thoughtbot/ios-on-rails/book/iOS/add_an_event_view_controller.md

 2. Present a new HUMAddEventViewController modally.

-Having the HUMMapViewController present modally means that the HUMEventViewController would animate sliding up from the bottom.
+Having the HUMMapViewController present modally means the HUMEventViewController would animate sliding up from the bottom.

-Pushing onto the navigation stack means that the UINavigationController we created in the AppDelegate.m would then contain a HUMMapViewController at the bottom, and a HUMEventViewController on the top.
-The topmost view controller will be visible, aka the HUMEventViewController.
+Pushing onto the navigation stack means the UINavigationController we created in the AppDelegate.m would then contain a HUMMapViewController at the bottom, and a HUMEventViewController on the top.
+That topmost view controller, aka the HUMEventViewController, will be visible.

 This is what we're going to do, and it will also give us the "Back" functionality for dismissing the HUMEventViewController.